Welcome to today's edition of the Rush 24-7 podcast.

 You think they're not?

-The City of New Orleans is probably expecting a 100% chance given the luck they've had lately.
+The city of New Orleans is probably expecting a 100% chance, given the luck they've had lately.

-I mean, I can make a hurricane prediction.
+Man, I can make a hurricane prediction.

-Let me make a hurricane.
+Let me make a hurricane prediction.

-When I moved down here in 1997, I didn't have any experience living in a hurricane area, so every time one of those things formed, I made a bee line for every weather channel I could find in the internet.
+So every time one of those things formed, I made a B-line for every weather channel I could find in the internet.

-And there were three or four times from 1997 to say 2000, maybe even more, where a hurricane was barreling right from my house, coming right at us.
+And there were three or four times from 1997 to, say, 2000, maybe even more, where a hurricane was barreling right from my house, coming right at us.

 Well, I think it's about time that cycle got repeated.

-I think Pennsylvania's gonna get creamed.
+I think Pennsylvania is going to get creamed.

 I know as much about it as anybody else does.

-This is just absolutely I mean, it's just absurd.
+This is just absolutely, I mean, it's just absurd.

 Totally irresponsible.

-We'll be back and continue at right after this.
+We'll be back and continue right after this.

 Stay with us.